Festivals in the World Yi Peng Lantern Festival, Thailand

 © Oleg Znamenskiy / Adobe Stock

-The Day of The Dead is a festival for anyone who likes Halloween but wants to take it a notch higher.
+The Day of the Dead is a unique event celebration to honor loved ones and for anyone who likes Halloween but wants to take it a notch higher.
 It is held from the evening of October 31st through November 2nd.

 The evenings are winded with children in elaborately scary costumes and masks knocking on neighborhood doors for small gifts.
 It is just like a treat-or-trick during Halloween, but more intricate.